microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 class PhotoSharingMessage extends SharingMessage {
     mimeType: Readonly<string>; // Supported values: "image/jpeg" and "image/png"
     data: Readonly<Buffer>; // Raw bytes of an image file in the mimeType format above.
 Not populated for the IsMessageDesiredCallback
-    dataSize: Readonly<Number>; // size in bytes of the data array.
+    dataSize: Readonly<number>; // size in bytes of the data array.
 This IS popuplated in the IsMessageDesiredCallback }
 ```